the fractional CFO

 Your Fractional CFO is a Game Changer for Growth

-Needing a CFO is a good problem, as it indicates your brand’s growth trajectory.
-Once you need a fractional CFO to move your company’s financial growth strategy forward, you’ll soon realize the importance of this investment and that as you scale, you can’t afford to continue without someone in this position.
+Needing a CFO is a good problem, as it indicates your brand’s strong growth trajectory.
+Once you need a fractional CFO to move your company’s financial growth strategy forward, you’ll soon realize the importance of this investment and that as you scale, you can’t afford to continue without someone in this crucial position.

 Here are some of the primary factors contributing to fractional CFO billing rates: